 What should be excluded?

-The following common area components may be excluded from the main component list and mathematical models, but may be listed under a section titled “unfunded component”.
-This includes components that fall under the following categories:
+The following common area components may be excluded from the main component list and mathematical models, but may be listed under a section titled “unfunded component.”
+This includes components that are:

-- Operational expenses: This includes predictable annual expenses like lawn care, janitorial services, and pool cleaning, for instance.
+- Operational expenses.
+This includes predictable annual expenses like lawn care, janitorial services, and pool cleaning

-- Unpredictable useful life expectancy: Components whose useful life expectancy is unpredictable but whose maintenance can be funded by the association’s operational budget.
+- Unpredictable useful life expectancy.
+Some components unpredictable useful life expectancy, but the maintenance can be funded by the association’s operational budget

 Make sure the study meets statutory requirements